zlee113/obsidian/zleelb/git/git add.md

 Tags: #book
 URL/Title: Learning Git

 Puts an untracked file that's in the [[working directory]] and adds it to the staging area.
 Once added it becomes tracked and git will now version control it.
+To remove you can use [[git restore]].

 ```
 git add <file>